joaogarin/angular-electron/README.md

 # Angular 2 electron starterkit featuring webpack

+## DEPRECATED

+This repo makes no longer much sense as I would recommend using [Electron forge template for Angular](https://github.com/electron-userland/electron-forge-templates) instead. for that reason I am no longer maintaining this repository.

 A working demo of [electron] with [angular] using [Webpack], [ngrx] and [material2]

 This is a starter of angular (2 and above) and electron.
 Its a demo of oauth with github using angular and electron.
 It uses [ngrx] to manage state.
 You should create a config file as following :